0xPoe/talks/a-sink.slide/slides.md

 layout: center
 ---

-# What are my challenges?
+# What were the challenges?

 ---